Gittins' theorem under uncertainty: Part B: Analysis of multiple bandits

-\begin{proof}[Proof of Theorem \ref{robust Gittins}] Recall the definition of $\Psi^{(m)}_r$ in \eqref{decision filtration}.
+Then the allocation strategy $\rho^*$ given (recursively) by is C-optimal (Definition \ref{C-optimal}) under $\mathfrak{E}$ for the cost \begin{proof} Recall the definition of $\Psi^{(m)}_r$ in \eqref{decision filtration}.
 We can see that $\Psi_r$ determines the orthant filtration when $\tilde{\eta}_{n} = r$ where $(\tilde{\eta}_{n})$ is a recording sequence constructed from the time allocation sequence $\sigma$, i.e. when the $m$th bandit was run for $r^{(m)}$ times under the (optimal) allocation sequence $\sigma$.
 In particular, $\Psi^{(m)}_r$ corresponds to the number of trials on the $m$th bandit.

 To explicitly define our choice sequence, we set

 As $\Psi^{(m)}_r$ is an $(\mathcal{F}^{(m)}_t)$-stopping time, $\gamma^{(m)}(\Psi^{(m)}_r)$ is well-defined and is $\mathcal{F}(\Psi^{(m)}_r)$-measurable.
 It also follows that